 Casting all your anxieties on him, because he cares for you.
 1 Peter 5:7.

 Yes, living by faith is usually full of uncertainty, always lacking, and often not enough.
 But isn’t faith like that, that what is certain in faith is God himself.
 What is sufficient in faith is Him and it is Christ Himself who is the assurance of our faith.
 Our sense of security should lay in God and not our surroundings.
 Isn’t the Lord my shepherd, I will not lack? says David in Psalm 23:1.
 This verse doesn’t mean when God is, all is there for us, but when God is, it is all enough!
 Because in other translations I will not lack, have the understanding that I shall not want of anything else.
 David was declaring that it was enough to have God, and God was everything to him.
 He was no longer interested in food even though his stomach was still hungry, was no longer interested in any other matter even though he still needs them.
 For him, God is enough, that’s why he will lack of nothing.
 He understood that having God is better than having all others.
 He knows that if God is there, everything else has no more meaning.
-Often when the account is empty, the declaration of Lord, You are everything, becomes very meaningful!
+Often when our bank account is empty, the declaration of Lord, You are everything, becomes very meaningful!

 The Tent